Guide written by:

-There is a wide range of fire pit accessories which may or may not be supplied with your model.
+There is a wide range of fire pit accessories to choose from, some of which may come supplied with your model.
 These items should be selected according to where your fire pit is installed and how you plan on using it.
-From protective fireguards to ash trays, pokers to storage shelves, you have plenty of accessory options.
+From protective fireguards to ash trays, pokers and storage shelves, you have plenty of accessory options.

 If you cannot store your fire pit indoors over the winter, be sure to use a protective cover.
 The cover should be strong, waterproof and fitted to the size of your fire pit.

-As suggested by the name, fire pits do contain fire...
+It goes without saying that fire pits do contain fire!
 As such, you should ensure your fire pit is set up on a perfectly level, stable and non-flammable surface.
 The same goes for the area surrounding the device.

-Additionally, keepchildren and animals at a safe distance from the fire pit.
+Additionally, keep children and animals at a safe distance from the fire at all times.
 Finally, make sure that the fire pit is properly extinguished before leaving it unattended.